Key Takeaways

 Cannabis use is increasingly prevalent, especially as legalization expands accessibility.
-The ease of access to both Red Bull and cannabis has generated a few common questions about the safety of simultaneously being under the influence of these substances.
+The ease of access to both Red Bull and weed has generated a few common questions about the safety of simultaneously being under the influence of these substances.

 What is Red Bull?